yuanDataScience/Big_Data_Tech/README.md

 # Big_Data_Tech
-Data manipulation and wrangling using Presto query, Spark sql, Mysql and Pandas, and convenient tools for big data query on AWS s3 using Athena, qubole and boto3
+Querying data from cloud platform is critical for big data analysis.
+In addition, data manipulation and wrangling is an important skill set in order to get data in appropriate formats for data analysis.
+This repo collects some of the routinely used functions and code that I used to query big data from AWS and format my dataset.
+Currently, the techniques in this repo include Presto query, Spark sql, Mysql and Pandas, and tools for querying AWS s3 using Athena, qubole and boto3